-Encounter breaks out between terrorists, security forces in Kashmir's Shopian
+J&K: 2 terrorists gunned down by security forces in Shopian

 For Daily Alerts

-Encounter breaks out between terrorists, security forces in Kashmir's Shopian
+J&K: 2 terrorists gunned down by security forces in Shopian

 India